 Because patients — called “lungers” in the early 1900s — were kept isolated from others for months or sometimes years, Chicago’s public sanitarium essentially functioned like mini-city.
 It offered not only a full range of medical services but also education, recreation, exercise, religious services, and job training — with a tunnel system connecting the main buildings on the grounds.
 The municipal sanitarium was even the first to have a maternity ward.

-One patient from the 1940s described life at “the San,” as people who lived and worked there called it, in a letter: “On the whole the Sanitarium life wasn’t so bad.
+On her blog, local historian Frances Archer includes a description of the San given by a patient in the 1940s.
+In a letter, the patient writes, “On the whole the Sanitarium life wasn’t so bad.
 We used to play chess, checkers, rummy, poker, or pinochle.
 Also there were some fairly good looking women patients out there.
 There was a rule against visiting them.
 That was a silly rule.
 I learned how to play chess at the sanitarium.
 You can find a place like that only in this country.”

 By the late 1960s, new effective drugs and vaccines to treat TB came on the market, and were so successful, tuberculosis institutions began closing their doors several years later.
 The Municipal Tuberculosis Sanitarium closed down in 1974.